 2008 - Library Headquarters relocated to New Windsor

-2009 - Finksburg Branch opened on Jan 28
+2009 - Finksburg Branch opened on January 28

 2010 - Mary Lou Dewey Park at the Westminster Branch dedicated

-2012 - System-wide circulation exceeded 4.4 million
+2012 - Systemwide circulation exceeded 4.4 million

 2012 - 10,332 children and teens participated in CCPL's summer reading program